christgau/wsdd/README.md

      Restrict to the given address family.
 If both options are specified no addreses will be available and wsdd will exit.

+ * `-r`, `--remote`

+     Add remote machines, format: host/workgroup, you can use it multiple times.
+After discovery, the machine will appear as "host", make sure, that it can be reached on that name

 ## Example Usage

  * handle traffic on eth0 only, but only with IPv6 addresses